MNDeployment #3230: ARM - Atmospheric Radiation Measurement member node

-#1 Updated by Monica Ihli over 3 years ago
+#1 Updated by Monica Ihli about 4 years ago

 ARM provides streaming data.
 They cited their contribution to data.gov as an example of a workflow they are happy with, in which what they submit is really a metadata record representing the entire stream itself, which is periodically updated.
 The link provided in the metadata record sends users to a landing page for the stream as a whole, from which users select specific and other parameters for the specific interval of the stream they would like to retrieve.